AngelosFikias0/AngelosFikias0/README.md

 # Angelos Fikias - Computer Science Student

-### Hi there! 👋 I'm Angelos Fikias
+### **Hi there! 👋 I'm Angelos Fikias**

-I'm a passionate computer science student at the University of Macedonia, specializing in software development, data science, and innovative problem-solving.
-My mission is to leverage technology to create impactful solutions and contribute to the ever-evolving tech industry.
-I thrive on challenges, enjoy collaborating with others, and am always eager to learn and grow.
+I'm a passionate **Computer Science student** at the **University of Macedonia**, specializing in **software development, system architecture, and data-driven solutions**.
+My mission is to **leverage technology to build impactful systems** and contribute to the ever-evolving tech industry.
+I thrive on **solving complex problems, optimizing systems, and driving innovation**.
+Always eager to learn and grow, I enjoy collaborating with like-minded individuals to create scalable and efficient solutions. 🚀

 - 🌱 **Currently**: Working on exciting projects and expanding my skill set.
 - 🔭 **Interests**: Software development, data science, machine learning, and open-source contributions.